kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/02-create-policy.md

 }
 ```

-As you can see, this simulates another pod creation request, this time
+You can see, this simulates another pod creation request,
-under a namespace called `other`.
+this time under a namespace called `other`.